 The most important step in obtaining the right level of incentives is developing a structured internal process to approach and interact with economic development professionals that has a clear and concise outward narrative based on the company's project parameters.
+Experience with siting large and complex industrial projects is essential to be sure no significant factors have been missed.
 A few caveats to keep in mind are as follows:

-- Incentives will never overcome a bad site location decision. - Companies should pay close attention to the applicability of the offered incentives to their business model and their corporate tax structure. - Companies should always analyze the balance of costs (taxes, labor, etc.) versus the stated value of the incentives.
+- Incentives will never overcome a bad site location decision; - Companies should pay close attention to the applicability of the offered incentives to their business model and their corporate tax structure; and - Companies should always analyze the balance of costs (taxes, labor, etc.) versus the stated value of the incentives.